rdwj/docling/README.md

 This is a containerized version of the Docling PDF processing service, designed to run on OpenShift.
 It provides a REST API for processing PDF documents using the Docling library.

+#### Note: This is an experimental work in progress.
+Contact the maintainers if you have any questions or would like to contribute.

 ## Features

 - REST API for PDF document processing